The HyperTexts

 themselves, if they were on the short end of the stick?
 Why not be honest about

-the Bible, since honesty is supposed to be a Christian virtue?
+the Bible, since honesty is a Christian virtue?
 Here are other

 reasons not to support Israel's constant theft of Palestinian land: